 A Walter Reed attending physician earning $475K (spouse is part-time NIH research scientist with flexible schedule), residing in Bethesda, buys a 3BR 30A condo for $725K with $25K immediate FF&E. After $175K in land, the $550K adjusted basis includes $66K in 5-year assets (appliances, smart-home, theater equipment, beach package, decorative lighting), $22K in 7-year assets (custom furniture, coastal-themed built-ins), and $66K in 15-year property (pool deck, hardscaping, fencing, outdoor shower).

-REPS is structurally impossible for a full-time attending physician, full-time NIH senior researcher, or full-time federal SES — the 750-hour + >50% test conflicts with clinical, lab, or executive hours. the STR exception (Reg. §1.469-1T(e)(3)(ii), 7-day average + 100-hour material participation) is the alternative path.
+REPS is structurally impossible for a full-time attending physician, full-time NIH senior researcher, or full-time federal SES: the 750-hour + >50% test conflicts with clinical, lab, or executive hours.
+The STR exception (Reg. §1.469-1T(e)(3)(ii), 7-day average + 100-hour material participation) is the alternative path.

 Bethesda’s medical + research workforce has the best REPS-via-spouse feasibility of any DC-area metro because NIH research scientist hours can be flexible and many physician spouses are part-time.
 Confirm with your CPA whether either spouse can credibly claim the test.